 John Stape is making progress.
 He now isn’t just teaching about farce, he’s living one.
-It wouldn’t feel that way for him, of course, having to figure out how to quietly dispose of a body while everyone is everywhere around him.
+It wouldn’t feel that way for him, of course.
+He has to figure out how to quietly dispose of a body while everyone is everywhere around him.
 But for us, the audience, the latter half of the week has been a lovely tour de farce.

-The real Colin Fishwick has removed the need to return his identity to him by dropping dead in John and Fizz’s house.
-He got a beating from the cuckolded husband and came to John to complain.
+The real Colin Fishwick has removed the need to return his identity to him.
+He dropped dead in John and Fiz’s house.
+After he got a beating from the cuckolded husband, he came to John to complain.
 Charlotte happened to be there and when she poked him to emphasize a point about how difficult all this was for her and John, Colin keeled over.
 Dead as a mackerel.
 John was supposed to be at the café for Chesney’s 16th birthday party, Charlotte was supposed to be not there, and now they have to deal quickly with a corpse.

-John conveniently found a carpet upstairs and they rolled up Colin to take him to Charlotte’s car.
+John conveniently found a carpet upstairs so they rolled up Colin to take him to Charlotte’s car.
 Lots of people on the street, spilling out from the café.
-Norris in the alley complaining about what people put in their garbage bins, as John and Charlotte are trying to surreptitiously load Colin in one.
+Norris in the alley complaining about what people put in their garbage bins, while John and Charlotte surreptitiously load Colin in one.

 They get him in the bin and to the curb by the car.
 Then we have a lovely laugh out loud moment.
 Rita stops for a chat.
 Leans across the top of the bin, laying her arm on the carpet bundle.
 “Hello, love, I don’t believe I’ve had the pleasure” she says to Charlotte.

 “It’s a beauty” she says as she strokes the pile.
 I was holding my breath, fearing she was going to say ‘that would look lovely in my flat, d’ye mind if I take a look?’
 John forestalls that by saying “Charlotte’s having it.”